-If there are presumably production reasons why the first Apple silicon Mac will take until the end of the year, there are certainly marketing ones too.
-Apple has a pretty heavy slate for the rest of 2020 already.
+If there are presumably production reasons why the first Apple Silicon Mac will take until the end of the year, there are certainly marketing ones too.
+Apple already has a pretty heavy slate for the rest of 2020.

-Those will come in September or October, but whenever it is, even a company with the resources of Apple today, would not find it easy to handle the logistics of all those releases and the millions of devices involved.
+Even a company with the resources of Apple today would not find it easy to handle the logistics of all those releases and the millions of devices involved.
 But it's not just about the physical processes, either.

 Apple is extremely good at picking the right moment to release a product so that it gets maximum attention for itself and doesn't detract from any other Apple device.
 The Apple Watch kept getting announced at iPhone events because it needed the lift the bigger launch gave it, but the iPad has had its own events for years.

 Of course, this year the launches have been spread across three separate events, and naturally some products have been bunched together, but Apple did so carefully.
 The iPhones practically had its event held separately from the iPad and Apple Watch-centric one, eliminating any real loss of attention for its main product.

 Tim Cook is famous for managing supply lines and relying on just-in-time manufacturing, but even if Apple's suppliers could physically manufacture all the devices they needed to, they wouldn't get anywhere.
 The sheer volume of iPhones being released means that this device alone has a stranglehold on international shipping in October and November.